-1. God Promised to Bestow a Son to Abraham
+1. God Promises to Give Abraham a Son

 (Gen 17:15-17) And God said to Abraham, As for Sarai your wife, you shall not call her name Sarai, but Sarah shall her name be.
 And I will bless her, and give you a son also of her: yes, I will bless her, and she shall be a mother of nations; kings of people shall be of her.
 Then Abraham fell on his face, and laughed, and said in his heart, Shall a child be born to him that is an hundred years old? and shall Sarah, that is ninety years old, bear?

 (Gen 17:21-22) But my covenant will I establish with Isaac, which Sarah shall bear to you at this set time in the next year.
 And he left off talking with him, and God went up from Abraham.